NetanelBollag/simple-psql-mcp/README.md

    - `test_connection` - Verify the database connection is working

 2. **Resources**
-   - The server expose the list of tables in the schema as a resource
+   - `db://tables` - List of all tables in the schema
+   - `db://tables/{table_name}` - Schema information for a specific table
+   - `db://schema` - Complete schema information for all tables in the database

 3. **Prompts**
    - Query generation templates